Security Settings

 Firewall Rules tab

-The Firewall Rules tab provides a read-only view of all active iptables rules on your server.
+The Firewall Rules tab provides a view of all active iptables rules on your server, plus tools to harden your system and organize rules with plain-language labels.
 Rules are classified by origin so you can quickly identify where each rule came from:

 | Origin | Description |